hanegraaff/TDAmeritrade-api-authentication/README.md

 Also note that the authorization token is URL encoded.
 You must decode it before using it in the next step.

-# Generate an access token and Refresh Token
+# Generate an Access Token and Refresh Token
 Once you URL-decode you Authorization Code, you may request an initial pair of access and refresh tokens.
-The access token is very short lived (30 min), and can be used to access the protected resources in question, namely the TD APIs.
-Your Refresh Token, on the other hand is used to generate new access tokens and is longer lived, typically 3 months.
+The Access Token is very short lived (30 min), and can be used to access the protected resources in question, namely the TD APIs.
+Your Refresh Token, on the other hand is used to generate new Access Tokens and is longer lived, typically 3 months.
 You want to save the Refresh Token.
 Without it, you will not be able to authenticate your app.

 Note that this step could be fully automated since it’s just a normal API call.
 For this demonstration it is being done manually, since Authorization Codes can only be used once before they become invalid.